-The gross floor area of the accessory dwelling unit shall be no less than seven hundred and fifty (750) square feet and no more than nine hundred (900) square feet.
+The gross floor area of the accessory dwelling unit shall be no more than nine hundred (900) square feet.

-10.
+10. The structure is not a townhouse, condominium unit within a building of multiple condominium units, or manufactured housing unit as defined by RSA 674:31.

 Final